-The NOISE & TOYS tour series (now in its second year) is a curated pop-up event showcasing an eclectic mix of heavy music and designer toys for one night only.
+The NOISE & TOYS tour series is a curated pop-up event showcasing an eclectic mix of noisey and heavy music along side designer art toys, usually in each town for one night only.
 Our unique boutique approach affords everyone the opportunity to engage with fresh local and touring music, while also introducing some amazing indie art toys and games to audiences looking to discover something new!

 WHAT ARE DESIGNER TOYS?

 “What was once the dominion of large toy companies has, in recent years, become a medium for independent artists who mold, cast and package plastic and resin collectibles — sometimes using repurposed parts of other toys — to celebrate the niche obsessions of their youth.” (https://www.nytimes.com/2018/11/23/style/bootleg-toys-action-figures.html)